Carlos Slim’s Net Worth, Houses and Cars He is Known For

 Carlos Slim

-By the age of 40, in 1980, he was able to form Grupo Galas as the parent company of a conglomerate that had interests in industry, construction, mining, retail, food, and tobacco.
 Slim’s biggest hits happened in the 1980s and early 1990s when Mexico’s currency Peso was in crisis and oil prices declined.
 While the capital was fleeing the country, Slim seized the opportunity to buy several companies at depressed valuations.
-Some of the companies he bought at the time include:

 • Cigatam (the country’s second-largest cigarette maker),